RPBCACUEAIIBH/HexaPA/README.md

 - Bug fixe(s) - Fixed some chat and rules preset export bugs, destroyed window bug at wrong password entry and a block chain bug.
 - Import chat option - Added --user, --password and --import-chat options, so exported chat can now be imported from json...
 (The --user and --password options work, but there is no practical use for them yet.
 It's for scripting, but CLI function is incomplete at the moment...)
 - Max context = model context length - max allowed tokens.
 GPT-3.5 Turbo uses latest 4k model, and legacy 16k(currently only available with larger context) when allowed tokens > 2048

+### Version v0.4
+- Debugging improvements...
+(I really should have done this a long time ago...)